rainbowdesign/OxygenNotIncluded-Mods/README.md

     - **BuildingExtension.dll**

     - New buildings as example: Auto Mopper, Background Ladder, Laser Miner tunnel driller, Mini Steam Turbine, new recipes, Single tiledoor, Super Solar Panel, Super Sweeper, Super Wire.
+Use the super sweeper carefully it might be a performance hog.